 - BSc (Hons) - Land Economy (London)

-- Chartered Member of the Royal Town Planning Institute – MRTPI
+- Chartered Fellow of the Royal Town Planning Institute – FRTPI

 - Fellow of the Royal Geographical Society (FRGS)